skip to Main Content

 – Friction disk option 4 – 4-puck ceramic: ClutchPro: DTY2021204DSB

-– Pressure plate option 2 – Extra heavy duty: Exedy: TYC613HD – Rating: 680kg clamping force
+– 4AGE Pressure plate option 2 of many – Extra heavy duty: Exedy: TYC613HD – Rating: 680kg clamping force

-– Remove the original bellhousing off the W5x series gearbox that will be fitted.
-This is along with the original clutch fork and clutch slave is not used for the conversion.
-Put aside the thrust bearing carrier and the fork to carrier clips
+– Remove the original bellhousing off the W5x series gearbox that the kit will be fitted to.
+This is along with the original clutch fork and clutch slave is they are not reused for the conversion.
+Put aside the thrust bearing carrier and the fork to carrier clips.

 – The bolts holding down the gearboxes bearing retainer need to be replaced.
 These are changed from the original flange hex head to the provided button / dome head.
 To avoid disturbing the gasket it’s suggested to change half at a time.
 Circled in the picture is how the bolts look once installed.